 The bottom line

 These are both stellar additions to any frequent traveler’s wallet.
-While the Amex Platinum requires you to pay a higher annual fee, the additional perks that come with it more than make up for it — if, and here’s the caveat, you plan to take full advantage of them.
+The Amex Platinum includes additional perks that will more than make up for its high annual fee — if, and here’s the caveat, you plan to take full advantage of them.
 If you’re more interested in top-of-the-line travel protections and maximum redemption value, the Chase Sapphire Reserve might be more your speed.

 If you want to do more research, compare credit cards from other major issuers.